-When you upload your music using DistroKid, you can also upgrade your artist YouTube channel to an "Official Artist Channel".
+When you upload your music using DistroKid, you can also upgrade your personal YouTube channel that you own and operate for your artist project to an "Official Artist Channel".
 You can do this when you upload your next new release, or by going to the Official Artist Channel page in your DistroKid settings.
+Once you have an Official Artist Channel, all of your Topic Channel content will be linked to your own Official Artist Channel.

 If you do not claim your Official Artist Channel, fans will be directed to your Topic Channel on YouTube.